-Sweepstakes, raffles, and lotteries may produce revenue or contributions.
 The proceeds of solicitation campaigns in which the names of contributors and other respondents are entered in a drawing for the awarding of prizes (so-called "sweepstakes" or "lotteries") are contributions, reportable on line 1, and the related expenses are fundraising expenses, reportable in column (D) of Part II.
 However, raffles and lotteries in which a payment of at least a specified minimum amount is required for each entry are special events, reportable on line 9, unless the prizes awarded have only nominal value.
 Reporting payments in their entirety as contributions when gifts or services given are nominal in value is discussed above.

 Attached schedule.
-Attach a schedule listing the three largest special events conducted, as measured by gross receipts.
-Describe each of these events and show for each event: the gross receipts; the amount of contributions included in gross receipts (see the instructions above); the gross revenue (gross receipts less contributions); the direct expenses; and the net income (or loss) (gross revenue less direct expenses).
+Attach a schedule listing the three largest fundraising events, as measured by gross receipts.
+If gaming is conducted, treat different types of gaming separately to determine the three largest events.
+For example, treat bingo and pull tabs as separate fundraising events.
+Describe each of these events by listing the type of event and the number of occasions that the event occurred and show (for each event):